SinRas/gcp-app-store-simulation/01-data-generation/README.md

 > Notice: The `rate of request generation` is not actually changed here!
 We only make the distribution of countries that appear, to match those modulation factors mentioned.
 Still not a Non-homogenous Poisson!
 This process is similar to a "fixed rate Poisson process (assuming pods generate events at a fixed rate), where the contribution of countries changes over time, but always add to a fixed total rate."

+### [Writing in Progress] Step 2.2: Keep track of users 📔

+> Keep a list of users and unifromly select them in each country!

+### [Writing in Progress] Step 2.3: Generate faster!
+Non-homogeneous Poisson 🏃‍♂️

+> Use thinning algorithms since it's not that bad in this scenario! since max/min ratio of total rate at all times is around ~0.85 (need to recalculate this with new data).

+### [Writing in Progress] Step 2.4: Event faster? 🏎

+> Even faster with discretization and uniform selection -> one shot, many events.

+> Use the shuffling trick to speed up things don't generate new things! -> both for users and cases and all.